-What better way to practice your English than to do it somewhere warm and sunny.
-Malta not only offers beautiful beaches and the clear blue Mediterranean Sea, its architecture and historical buildings provide a perfect backdrop to learning English.
+What better way to practise your English than to do it somewhere warm and sunny.
+Malta not only offers beautiful beaches and the clear blue Mediterranean Sea, its architecture and historic buildings provide a perfect backdrop to learning English.

 School of English – St. Julian’s – Malta

-Course recognised by EAQUALS, IALC, FELTOM – With seats for Trinity and Toeic exams.
+Course recognised by EAQUALS, IALC, FELTOM – With the opportunity to take Trinity and Toeic exams.

-The school offers several facilities such as; a computer room with free Wi-Fi access, common rooms with satellite television and DVD players, a library and a restaurant and coffee bar.
+The school's facilities such as; a computer room with free Wi-Fi access, common rooms with satellite television and DVD players, a library and a restaurant and coffee bar.

-Located in the Paceville district in St. Julian’s, students are only a few minutes’ walk from the beach and also very well connected to Malta’s public transportation system.
+Located in the Paceville district in St. Julian’s, students are only a few minutes’ walk from the beach and also very well connected to Malta’s public transport system.
 Available all year around.